The Joker Who Must Smile

 ग़म जब सताये, सीटी बजाना...

-This is an apt response to the poignant mood.
-There is no time to brood, but accept the reality shown so well in the words of the song and deal with it positively...literally whistling your way away.
-The 'joker' has proverbially harboured many a sorrow, but conceals it under a facade of mirth.
+In many ways these lines offer an apt response to such a poignant thought.
+There is no time to brood.
+One accepts the reality expressed in the song and deals with it positively, almost as if whistling one's way through life.
+The ‘joker’ has proverbially harboured many sorrows, but conceals them behind a facade of mirth.

-We have so many instances in history, the classic being Charlie Chaplin.
-In many ways Raj Kapoor emulated his style and in "Mera naam Joker" it found complete expression.
-As Raju in the movie, he faces many hurdles and disappointments in matters of the heart throughout his life.
-But as a clown in a circus, he tries to make his audience laugh at the cost of his own sorrows.
+As Raju in the film, he faces many disappointments in matters of the heart throughout his life.
+Yet, as a clown in a circus, he continues to make the audience laugh, even while carrying his own sorrows.

 Comments